A Veterinarian’s Guide

 The ECS is composed of three core components:

-Endocannabinoids (endogenous cannabinoids): AEA (anandamide) and 2-AG (2-arachidonoylglycerol)
+Endocannabinoids (endogenous cannabinoids):

-Degrading enzymes help break down endocannabinoids once their regulatory role is complete.
+Enzymes: FAAH and MAGL - These help break down endocannabinoids once their regulatory role is complete.
 These are then recycled.

 The ECS regulates a range of physiological processes, including: